cinderblock/server-starter/README.md

 This tool starts a server.
 If a unix socket is specified, and the file already exists, it is detected, tested to see if it is alive, and removed if it is indeed dead.
-It also allows setting a file mode for the socket after creation.
+It also allows setting a file mode and owner for the socket after creation.

 ## Install